Lucky Strike Charters

 Species You'll Want to Hook

 Thresher Shark: These bad boys are the acrobats of the shark world.
-Known for their incredibly long, whip-like tails that they use to stun their prey, Threshers can put on quite a show when hooked.
+Known for their long, whip-like tails that they use to stun their prey, Threshers can put on quite a show when hooked.
 They're fast, powerful, and can grow up to 20 feet long.
-We typically see them in the warmer months, and trust me, when one of these takes your bait, you're in for the fight of your life.
-It's catch-and-release for these beauties, but the photo op is worth its weight in gold.
+We typically see them in the warmer months, and trust me, when you hook one, you're in for a real fight.
+It's not uncommon for these sharks to leap clear out of the water during the battle.

 Time to Book Your Spot